bevyengine/bevy-website/release-content/0.16/release-notes/unified_error_handling.md

-Handling errors in your application can be a touchy topic!
+Handling errors can be a touchy topic!
 While you're prototyping, you might *want* loud panics that crash your application: quickly alerting you to serious problems rather than making you waste hours debugging why something wasn't working.
 But as you move into production, those panics can be embarrassing, frustrating or even dangerous!